-As a developer or application business analyst, you can use partial strings, wild characters, or logical operators that give more control in creating filter presets with specific search criteria.
-You can then use the filter presets at run time in an application.
+As a developer or application business analyst, you can use partial strings, wild characters, or logical operators that give you control in creating filter presets with specific search criteria.
+You can then use the filter presets at runtime in an application.
 This helps in improving the system performance because only those records that match the search criteria are loaded at runtime.

 Types of filter presets

 BMC Helix Innovation Studio supports the following types of filter presets:

 - Built-in filter presets —Use partial strings and wild characters to define these filter presets.